On this page

 Summary

-Google announced in May 2021 that all mobile app developers must now make all privacy disclosures public as well as their Privacy Policies within Google Play's "safety" section starting in the second quarter of 2022.
+Google announced in May 2021 that all mobile app developers must now make all privacy disclosures public as well as their Privacy Policies within Google Play's "safety" section that began in the second quarter of 2022.

 - Whether the app follows Google's Families policy